Monika-81/project3/TESTING.md

 ### **Manual testing**

 During the entire developing stage I repeatedly tested the code added and altered regarding function and apperance via a python3 command terminal in the GitPod code editor.
 After the site was live deployed I also checked the site regularly trough the Heroku app to see how it behaved.
-My best friend in the debugging and testing was to add print-statements along the code to see where the bug appered as well as commenting out code and reading the error messages in the terminal.
+One of the most important functions of the app was to validate the input data so the user cant't proceed without putting in the right value.
+It took extensive work since there are multiple input fields and multiple actions that requires the user to confirm there choice or make another one but in the end all requested validation works.
+My best friend in the debugging and testing was to add print-statements along the flow of the code, to see exactly where the bug appered as well as commenting out code and reading the error messages in the terminal.
 I also had my boyfriend test the deployed app to search for bugs I hadn't noticed.

 <br>